RubyLouvre/anu/md/README.md

 **anujs** is a highly React16-compliant Mini React framework that is compatible with the 99% React16.3.0 interface, runs through the official 788 cases, and supports 99% of the React ecosystem's components and UI libraries.

-Chinese users can add QQ exchange learning group: 370262116
+Chinese users can join QQ group: 370262116

 As we all know, React has always had an oversized cymbal, so I re-implemented React on the basis of reading its source code, and only one third of React+ReactDOM after gz.
 For detailed data, see https://bundlephobia.com/, anu@1.4.3 is only 13.1 kb, react@16.4.1 is 2.3 kb, and react-dom@16.4.1 is 30.5 kb.
 If a router is used, react-router-dom@4.3.1 is 11 kb and reach@1.0.1 is 4.3 kb.